CISSP certification training

 How to qualify for the CISSP certification?

-To quality for the CISSP certification, you must:
+To qualify for the CISSP certification, you must:

-- Have a minimum of 5 years experience in 2 or more of the 8 CBK domains
+- Have a minimum of 5 years of experience in 2 or more of the 8 CBK domains.

-- You may be able to satisfy 1 year of required work experience with a relevant 4-year college degree or if you hold on approved credential.
+You may be able to substitute 1 year of required work experience with a relevant 4-year college degree or an approved credential

 - Pass the CISSP examination

 - Complete the endorsement process and subscribe to the (ISC)2 Code of Ethics